 You can’t stop an email popup derailing your thoughts at a crucial point in a document, and you can’t stem the flow of messages into your inbox, but you can take back control of your email.
 You can, in essence, make your working life easier.

-Installing Mail Manager is a small price to pay for complete peace of mind.
+Installing 28hands is a small price to pay for complete peace of mind.